 - The cost is equivalent to the tuition at Loyola, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring.
+- Completed online application form and a Course planning form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring.

 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.